DevExpress-Examples/asp-net-web-forms-scheduler-copy-paste-appointment-context-menu-items/Readme.md

     }
     ```

-3. When a user clicks the **Copy** command, the ID of the currently selected appointment is saved to `HiddedField`.
+3. When a user clicks the **Copy** command, the ID of the currently selected appointment is saved to `HiddenField`.

     ```jscript
     function onMenuItemClicked(s, e) {